Learn more about the Spanish program.

 At Siena Heights University you will learn to speak fluently in Spanish.
 You will apply your speaking, reading, writing and listening skills to the study of Latino history, culture and literature.
 We believe that language and culture are inseparable.
 For that reason, as part of the Spanish major, you spend a semester in a Spanish-speaking country.

 Spanish majors at Siena understand cultural diversity and are able to apply that knowledge to a variety of jobs and situations.
 We live in a globalized world that requires competent, purposeful and ethical individuals to work within multiple cultures.
 Our students are able to communicate well between cultures in the target language.

 Most importantly, studying Spanish at Siena is fun!
 You have the opportunity to study abroad, meet new people, and have new experiences.
+Learn about our new Costa Rica Experience!
 Spanish majors have the opportunity to earn money as Spanish tutors, volunteer as translators and interpreters, and be involved in the Latino community.

 Meet the Spanish program faculty.

 Learn about the career opportunities you can have with a degree in Spanish.

 A major in Spanish increases your job opportunities, employability, and marketability.
 Employers seek people who can speak a second language.
 People who study Spanish at Siena Heights University understand how cultures interact with one and another and are able to apply those skills in future jobs.
 Some career opportunities include:

 - Cultural Officer

 - Health professions

 - Social Worker